Breeding Location:

 Foraging and Feeding

-Solitary Sandpiper: Feeds mostly on terrestrial and aquatic insects, spiders, frogs, worms, and crustaceans.
-Forages in shallow water with its pliable, sensitive-tipped bill; wades to breast level and actively picks and jabs at prey.
+Solitary Sandpiper: Their diet includes mostly insects, supplemented by small crustaceans, spiders, mollusks, worms and frogs.
+It forages in shallow water with its pliable, sensitive-tipped bill; it wades to breast level, and actively picks and jabs at prey.
+It prefers small, stagnant pools of water, ditches that cut through marshes, and wet depressions in meadows.

 Vocalization